JustRedPillMe

 This temporary act, became permanent.

-This permanent suspension of the dollars convertability into gold is another example of the US defaulting on its debt.
+This permanent suspension of the dollars convertibility into gold is another example of the US defaulting on its debt.

 Redpill Rating: COMPLETE REDPILL (true)